Donald J. Trump Presidential Library: Location

-As with other presidential libraries, a building for Trump would need to be privately financed and organized before the possible involvement of the NARA.
-During Trump's presidency, it had been speculated that floors in Trump Tower may be dedicated for use as a future presidential library.
-The Washington Post reported in the final week of his presidency that two sources close to Trump said he plans to build a library and museum in Florida run by Dan Scavino, funded by raising $2 billion from grassroots supporters.
+The exact location of Trump's library has yet to be determined.
+During Trump's first presidency, it had been speculated that floors in Trump Tower may be dedicated for use as a future presidential library.
+The Washington Post reported in the final week of the first term of his presidency that two sources close to Trump said he plans to build a library and museum in Florida run by Dan Scavino.